- year built

 Common Areas Aboard Mary Anne

-Get the most out of expert guides, spend quality time with the captain and crew, who will be delighted to tour the bridge and share secrets of ocean travel with you.
-The Mary Anne offers introductory orientation on the principles of sailing, providing you with a jump-start into this fascinating tradition.
-Learn about naval knots and how to tie them; hoist the sails and capture the wind.
-Join a cooking extravaganza with top chefs or enjoy fantastic island legends in the words of true "Galapagueños."
-Stargazing under sail, amid the largest ocean on planet Earth, offers the ideal opportunity to learn and experience the constellations from the seafarers who read them every night.
+Aboard Mary Anne, enjoy an introductory orientation on the principles of sailing, providing a jump-start into this fascinating tradition.
+Learn about naval knots and how to tie them, hoist the sails and capture the wind, join a cooking extravaganza with top chefs or enjoy fantastic island legends in the words of true Galapagueños.
+Mary Anne carries kayaks and landing crafts for intimate explorations of the Galapagos Islands; and stargazing under sail amid the largest ocean on the planet is the ideal opportunity to learn and experience constellations from the seafarers who read them every night.

 S/S Mary Anne can accommodate up to 16 passengers in 12 tastefully furnished cabins (6 double and 6 single).
 Of the 6 double cabins, 4 are designed with 1 double lower berth and 1 single upper berth, and 2 (cabins #9-10) offer solely lower berths.
 As is true for most sailboats, cabins aboard the Mary Anne are smaller.
 All guest accommodations are located on the cabin deck and offer private bathrooms with hot water